ketteringg/A1C_Prediction_Clinician_Interface/README.md

 * Rishab Haldar
 * Anthony Kirchner

-I led the project and focused on the modeling strategy, data-quality investigation, validation decisions, and translation of patient-level predictions into a clinician-facing application.
+I led the team and focused on the modeling strategy, data-quality investigation, validation decisions, and translation of patient-level predictions into a clinician-facing application.

+The most important outcome of the project was not achieving the highest possible AUC.
+It was identifying when a high AUC was misleading and choosing the model that more honestly represented the clinical problem.